University of Glasgow – Microcredentials: Fully Funded Courses

 We are sharing this offer as something we believe could be a relevant and valuable development opportunity for you.
 These courses:

 - specifically relate to the Health and Social Care system

-- offer an opportunity to gain 10 credits at Masters level
+- offer an opportunity to gain 10 credits and/or University of Glasgow HEAR Transcript

 - are short term study with recognised credentials

 - are accessible for those for whom funding or location may usually be a barrier